trilogymp/trilogymp.com/README.md

 ## Publishing the page

-To publish a new page build, simply push changes to the `production` branch and the Cloudflare Pages GitHub integration will take care of the rest.
+To publish a new build, simply push changes to the `production` branch and the Cloudflare Pages GitHub integration will take care of the rest.

 Pushing to other branches, including the `main` branch, will result in a preview build.
 A public preview link will be available on Cloudflare Pages dashboard.